iGEM-SVCE-TEAM2k17/neuralNetworkFeedForward/README.md

 # neuralNetworkFeedForward
-To classify the Riboswitches based on entropy
+To classify the Riboswitches based on Entropy